 I am thinking of Kenya right now — and we have good friends who are in creation care in Kenya, and they bemoan the deforestation and the slash and burn approach towards farming that is ruining all kinds of futures for people.
 It is beautiful land.
 Learning how to manage the farming so that the land is not destroyed for the coming generations is just loving your neighbor as you love yourself.

 What About Godless Creation Care?

 How big of a tragedy is it for someone to care for creation, to protect wildlife, or protect a forest, but to not see the beauty of God in that creation?

-Well, for them it is an infinite tragedy, because if you don’t know God, you lose everything.
-For the world, it is something that God will turn for good.
+Well, for them those people themselves, it is an infinite tragedy, because if you don’t know God, you lose everything.
+For the world, it is their unbelieving efforts are something that God will turn for good.
 I mean if they preserve parks and clean water and natural habitats, many people are hopefully going to benefit the way they ought to benefit.
-But it is tragic for the person who is engaged in that or any other good deed, for that matter, without doing it for Christ’s sake because God made us to do everything we do for his glory, in dependence on his power, and in love for his Son.
+But Still, it is tragic for the person who is engaged in that, or any other good deed, for that matter, without doing it for Christ’s sake because God made us to do everything we do for his glory, in dependence on his power, and in love for his Son.
 When we try to do right things without any dependence on Christ or for Christ’s glory, we are contradicting the very reason for which we are made.